One Code: Your Unique Methodology for Creating Transformation

 The Constraint-Driven Advantage

-Having ADHD and kids taught me something counterintuitive that I honestly still struggle with today.
+Having real-world constraints taught me something counterintuitive that I honestly still struggle with today.

 Constraints create clarity.